quixio/quix-docs/docs/platform/quixtour/process-threshold.md

 # Process - threshold detection

 In this part of the tour you'll learn how to create a transform.
-The transform detects if CPU load exceeds a certain threshold, and of so, send a dataframe to its output topic.
+The transform detects if CPU load exceeds a certain threshold, and if so, sends a dataframe to its output topic.

 ## Watch the video